darrjone/takeaway_darrenjones/README.md

 1. Get ready on creating a fresh new Symfony project
 2. Creating two Class objects that relate to the Restaurant
+    1. Classes
             1. Restaurant Model
                 1. Added a unique identifier to be used as reference for favouriting the restaurant
             2. Sorting Values Model
                 1. Also added the bonus bit to this Class model
             3. Adding functions to inject an array into the class object _(Created a trait for this as I also need it for the service part of the project)_
 3. Create a service which handles:
   1. Getting the data from the JSON file and storing it in the session for later manipulation
   2. Add the sorting mechanism